-Any expenditure of funds shall be for a purpose consistent with the statutes and by-laws, and shall be authorized by the Chairman.
-Recurring expenditures for the same purpose may be authorized by the Chairman on a continuing basis.
-The Chairman may revoke such a continuing authorization.
-If the appropriateness of the expenditure might reasonably be questioned, the Chairman shall submit the matter to the BoD for approval.
+Any expenditure of funds shall be for a purpose consistent with the statutes and by-laws, and shall be authorized by the Chairperson.
+Recurring expenditures for the same purpose may be authorized by the Chairperson on a continuing basis.
+The Chairperson may revoke such a continuing authorization.
+If the appropriateness of the expenditure might reasonably be questioned, the Chairperson shall submit the matter to the BoD for approval.

-The Treasurer shall make suitable arrangements for signing contracts, agreements and other relevant documents, for maintenance of bank accounts, etc. and for all procedural matters relating to transactions, meetings, conferences, publications and other activities of the LARS.
+The Treasurer shall make suitable arrangements for signing contracts, agreements, and other relevant documents, for maintenance of bank accounts, etc. and for all procedural matters relating to transactions, meetings, conferences, publications and other activities of the IASC-LARS.

 VII.
-Scientific meetings and publications of the LARS
+Scientific meetings and publications of the IASC-LARS

-The BoD may arrange seminars, summer schools, conferences, etc. and other programmes on its own responsibility or in collaboration with other organizations.
+The BoD may arrange seminars, schools, conferences, and other scientific activities on its own responsibility or in collaboration with other organizations.

-Ordinary meetings of the LARS (i.e. LACSC meetings) shall be convened normally (at least) every second year.
-The ordinary meeting of the LARS shall be held at such times and places as the BoD may direct.
+Ordinary meetings of the IASC-LARS (i.e. LACSC meetings) shall be convened normally (at least) every second year.
+The time and location of the LACSC and other scientific activities shall be decided and approved by the BoD.

-For LACSC meetings as well as for each official meeting (seminar, summer school etc.) of the LARS the Chairman in consultation with the BoD shall appoint a Scientific Program Committee (SPC) and a Local Organizing Committee (LOC).
+For LACSC meetings, as well as for each IASC-LARS official scientific meeting (seminar, school, etc.), the Chairperson in consultation with the BoD shall appoint a Scientific Program Committee (SPC) and a Local Organizing Committee (LOC).
 In order to assure a suitable coordination between, SPC and BoD at least one member of the BoD should be appointed as SPC member.
-SPC and LOC should make brief reports on progress, at least every 6 months, to BoD chairman.
+SPC and LOC should make brief reports on progress, at least every 6 months, to IASC-LARS Chairperson.

-The LOC (on the behalf of the Host Institution) is responsible for the finance of the meeting (seminar, summer school etc.).
+The LOC (on the behalf of the Host Institution) is responsible for the finances and local arrangements of the meeting (LACSC, seminars, schools, etc.).

 The BoD may be able to provide loans to assist with cash flow for the meeting but cannot be responsible for any loss.
-Where the meeting is successful the BoD will receive a fee toward its costs and to help fund other LARS activities.
-An agreement between the LARS-BoD and Local Host Institution has to be established.
+When the meeting is successful, the BoD will receive a fee toward its costs and to help fund other IASC-LARS activities.
+An agreement between the IASC-LARS-BoD and Local Host Institution has to be established.
 This contract must include the agreements and duties in relation to financing, payment of expenses and management of benefits.

-Sponsorship can be given to Latin American meetings pursuing the same objectives of the Association under condition that a representative of the BoD be a member of the SPC.
+Sponsorship can be given to Latin American meetings pursuing the same objectives of the IACS-LARS under the condition that a representative of the BoD be a member of the SPC.

-The BoD may make necessary arrangements for publishing in a suitable way the LACSC proceedings and lectures presented at meetings or summer schools organized or sponsored by the IASC- LARS, or to make arrangements to publish a newsletter of LARS.
+The BoD may make necessary arrangements for publishing in a suitable way the LACSC proceedings and lectures presented at meetings or schools organized or sponsored by the IASC- LARS, or to make arrangements to publish a newsletter of IASC-LARS.